 We work to keep the entire body together

-For your convenience, we have a nursery where you can take your children if they need a moment.
+For your convenience, we have a nursery where you can take your children.

-Several of our members have small children—we love hearing the sound of those little ones echoing inside the walls of our church.
+Our congregation includes families with small children—we love hearing the sound of those little ones echoing inside the walls of our church!

 We gather an offering, but we don’t require that you donate any money

 The members of Trinity Lutheran have joined together to support the Lord’s work in this community and around the world.
 The offering is their way of contributing to the financial needs of that work.
-Without it we would not be able to continue our work in Waukesha.
+Without these offerings we would not be able to continue our work in Waukesha.

 So, while an offering plate will be passed, no one here expects our guests and visitors to donate money unless they wish to.

 We often celebrate the Lord’s Supper, and we’ll politely ask you to abstain — for now

 About every other Sunday we celebrate the sacrament of the Lord’s Supper.
 This sacramental meal is an expression of unity, agreement, and spiritual intimacy between the people who have committed themselves to membership in this church body.
 That’s why we ask guests and visitors not to participate — yet.
 We sincerely desire that all who come to us will eventually join us in the blessings and responsibilities of membership.
 We also understand that no one can make that kind of commitment without proper instruction.
 To help people along that path of commitment we offer instructional classes that, upon completion, open the door to full membership in the congregation and participation in the Lord’s Supper.